 - Price high quality

-With Windows laptops, you generally want to spend $seven-hundred or greater to get a thin, light-weight version with first-rate overall performance and battery life.
-Note CNET can also acquire a share of the revenue from the sale of the goods featured on this page.
+With Windows laptops, you generally want to spend $ seven hundred or more to get a thin, lightweight version with first-rate overall performance and battery life.
+Note that CNET can also acquire a share of the revenue from the sale of the goods featured on this page.

 BEST IF YOU NEVER LEAVE A BROWSER